Metronoid/chronicler/content/systems/chases/Chases.md

 character suffers the
 terms for failure that turn.
-You can lose one combined success from your total, or your character suffers a specific narrative effect such as a Tilt, two bashing, or one lethal damage.
+You can lose one combined success from your total, or your character suffers a specific narrative effect such as a Condition, two bashing, or one lethal damage.

 **Success**: Your character overcomes the immediate challenge in the chase, and makes headway.
 Calculate successes, and add them to your running total.